OpenSDN-io/docs/contributing-to-opensdn/getting-started/getting-started-with-opensdn-development.rst

 1. OS installation and configuration
 ------------------------------------

-Install Centos 7 for a stable installation of Tungsten Fabric.
+Install Centos 7 for a stable installation of OpenSDN.

-You can also use Ubuntu 20.04 (In case of problems, check https://github.com/tungstenfabric/tf-devstack)
+You can also use Ubuntu 20.04 (In case of problems, check https://github.com/OpenSDN-io/tf-devstack)

-1.1 Relevant packages for the Tungsten Fabric installation
+1.1 Relevant packages for the OpenSDN installation
 ----------------------------------------------------------

 ::